rdumusc/DisplayCluster/doc/RelNotes.md

 * Double tapping a window bring it in focus mode, replacing the old confusing switch to and from interaction mode with a tap and hold.
-* Animated transitions to and form the focus mode.
+* Animated transitions to and from the focus mode.

 ## Enhancements {#Enhancements}